 We’re all about Halloween in our house.
-My girls love all the fun Halloween activities, they love picking out their costumes and dressing up, and they love, love all the candy.
+My girls love all the fun Halloween activities, they love picking out their costumes and dressing up, and they love, love, love all the candy.

 Try letting them eat as much Halloween candy as they want

 I know it may be tempting to want to limit how much candy they eat, but I actually encourage you to let them try eating as much as they want.
 Why?
 Because when we tell our kids they can’t have something, it often backfires and makes them want it even more.

 Part of developing a healthy relationship with food is to treat all foods equally.
 You can help your kiddos develop a healthy relationship with food (and candy) by allowing them to enjoy without the feelings of restriction, shame, or guilt, and listen to their own bodies.
 Not only does this build lifelong trust in self-regulating candy consumption, it also creates a food-neutral environment making candy feel like just another food – no need to binge or horde!

 Don’t shy away from letting them have “too much” on occasion, as it’s a pathway for them to intrinsically connect with how that feels in their own bodies.
 A couple of candy-rich days won’t make or break their nutrition, but it can lay the foundation for learning how to self-regulate.

 There’s no need to play the 20-questions game about how their body feels or if their belly is doing somersaults.
 However, if a tummy-ache does make an entrance, a soft inquiry about what they think caused it can spark those internal connections.
 Guiding them to tune into their own body cues is key; it’s their little roadmap to understanding what ‘too much’ feels like.
 This approach not only empowers them but also builds autonomy, nurturing their confidence in making food choices.